exploring the dark side of a parisian theme park

 I would say that some theme parks are not designed as spaces of innocence and childhood, but as spaces designed to recall such memories of childhood.
 Today, I think they are a social stereotype, left over by past times and dressed up with images from our childhood (candy, carousel, pop corn).
 I met "grown up" children that tiptoed between the duality of flirting and childhood tantrums.
 Responsible for this, in my mind, was the erotic attraction between the two sexes.
 This context really brings out the primal instincts of dominance by the alpha male.

 A theme park is generally a place where we step out of our social boundaries.
-There, we can scream, crash toy cars, shoot with a gun, search for the limits of our adrenaline through speed or terror.
+There, we can scream, crash with toy cars, shoot with a gun, search for the limits of our adrenaline through speed or terror.
 At this point, I would dare to compare a theme park with a football stadium.
 I think that once we arrive there, we are subconsciously transformed and set free.
 It is that vacant stare on each face that tells the tale of this particular borderline state.
 At the same time, the sexual attraction of two people is a primitive instinct, as is violence.
-But, what happens when the two meet in this colourful heterotopia?
+But, what happens when the two meet in this colorful heterotopia?

 What do you hope people take from this series?